victor11235/victor11235.github.io/_pages/about.md

 ⚛️ My research interests include quantum information science and its intersections with the classical world.

-🐙 Check out my Blog Posts to see me as a person beyond research.
+🐙 Check out my Personal Blog to see me as a person beyond research.

 Guide
 ======